MicrosoftDocs/cpp-docs/docs/ide/cmakesettings-reference.md

 ## Configurations

 The `configurations` array consists of objects that represent CMake configurations that apply to the CMakeLists.txt file in the same folder.
+You can use these objects to define multiple build configurations and conveniently switch between them in the IDE.

 A `configuration` has these properties:
 - `name`: names the configuration.
 - `description`: description of this configuration that will appear in menus.
 - `generator`: specifies CMake generator to use for this configuration.
 May be one of: